Tag Archives: parts and accessories

 Image credit: Chevrolet

-While we do have our issues with other electric rides from GM (looking at you, Cadillac Lyriq), the Chevy Bolt hatchback was, for the longest time, the EV defender’s greatest weapon against their adversaries.
+For the longest time, the Chevy Bolt EV compact hatchback was the EV price defender’s greatest weapon against their adversaries.
 Not only is it affordable, but it squeezes a lot of power into a compact package.
-Making considerably more horsepower and torque than the Chevy Sonic it replaced, it can zip from 0-60 in just 6.5 seconds while carrying five passengers up to 259 miles at a time.
+Making considerably more horsepower and torque than the Chevy Sonic it supplanted, the standard Bolt EV can zip from 0-60 in just 6.5 seconds while carrying five passengers up to 259 miles at a time.

 2023 Camaro (silver) and 2023 Camaro (red) facing opposite directions